How to create an app icon: Insights and best practices

 School communication app, Remind, had a “brain cloud” as its icon for almost a decade.
 Remind began as a texting service for students, teachers, and caregivers and has since expanded to offer translation services, voice and video calls, and support services with tutors throughout different communities.

 In its rebrand, the company opted for the letter “R” as its new logo, with the font offering a nod to writing in school.
 The brand team desired to showcase Remind’s evolved identity as a communication platform for learning.
-The new icon also sets it apart from many other apps that have thought or messaging bubbles.
+The new icon also sets it apart from many other apps that have thought or messaging bubbles

 How to A/B test app icons for best results

 As with all design elements critical to the user journey, marketers should test their app icons and optimize them for success.
-Testing will reveal how your app serves users in the app store and post-install.
+Testing will reveal how your app serves users in the app stores and post-install.
 A/B testing is one of the most effective ways to get data-driven insights and ensure your app icon delivers the desired results.

 How to perform an A/B test